bem/bh/README.md

 ## Additional examples

-For example, if you want to set `state` modifier with `closed` value for all blocks do the following:
+For example, if you want to set `state` modifier with `closed` value for all blocks, do the following:

 ```javascript
 bh.match('popup', function(ctx) {